Association Health Plan Rule Would Make It Easier to Sell Junk Insurance

 Under the rule, both the individual and small-group markets would quickly split in two.
 AHPs could offer cheap, junk coverage that attracts young and healthy individuals as well as small companies with young and healthy workers; and the remaining individual and small-group markets would offer plans with guaranteed benefits and key consumer safeguards, which would increasingly serve older, sicker people—and therefore be forced to charge higher and higher premiums.

 People in both market segments would suffer.
 Those enrolling in junk plans would find that, when they need health care, their supposed insurance fails to provide the comprehensive coverage they need.
-Medical bankruptcies and denials of payment for care, down substantially since the ACA’s 2010 enactment, and refusals to pay claims for necessary health care could become more common.
+Medical bankruptcies, down substantially since the ACA’s 2010 enactment, and refusals to pay claims for necessary health care could become more common.

 And people with preexisting conditions or other known health problems would quickly find themselves priced out of the remaining market for comprehensive coverage, unless those people benefit from federal premium tax credits (PTCs).
 As young and healthy people leave current markets for AHPs, premiums would spike for comprehensive plans, causing even more young and healthy people to leave, followed by further premium increases.
 Ultimately, comprehensive plans will be affordable mainly by people with PTCs, while only those with enormous health care costs and people with PTCs remain interested in retaining comprehensive coverage.
-In much of the country, people with health problems or people who most need comprehensive benefits would find such coverage flatly unavailable, as was frequently the cases before the ACA, as insurance companies find that offering comprehensive coverage is no longer a sustainable business model and withdraw entirely from the ACA marketplaces.
+In much of the country, people with current or past health problems and other people who need comprehensive benefits would find such coverage flatly unavailable or completely unaffordable, as was frequently the cases before the ACA.

-This isn’t a theoretical concern.
-In the past, AHPs and similar arrangements have created serious problems in the individual and small-group markets, especially when they were sold to individuals and small employers with little bargaining or oversight power.
-The Trump Administration’s proposed rule even acknowledged these past problems, but then offered supposed guardrails that are far too flimsy to offer families meaningful protection.
+These concerns are far more than theoretical.
+In the past, AHPs and similar arrangements have created serious problems in the individual and small-group markets.
+The AHP rule candidly acknowledged these problems, but then offered supposed guardrails that are far too flimsy to offer families reliable protection.